cloud-elements/multi-tool/README.md

 installed package should be updated.
 This is accomplished via a higher-order function passed as an argument upon `require`.
 The function is provided the package `name`, the package `version`, and how many milliseconds `ago` it was last successfully installed and is executed on your behalf upon each `install`.
-The function should return a `Boolean` value, which when true will invalidate the previously installed package and reinstall.
+The function should return a `Boolean` value which when true will invalidate the previously successfully installed package and reinstall.

 #### Always invalidate:
 ```javascript